Motivic Realizations of Singularity Categories and Vanishing Cycles: Vanishing Cycles and Singularity Categories

+where the last map is the inclusion of the first factor.
+In particular, we find

-\item Now we specialize back to the $\mathbb{Q}_\ell$-realization: Absolute purity for $\ell$-adic sheaves, namely, the result of \cite[7.4]{MR3205601} using the fact that the hypothesis \cite[7.3]{MR3205601} holds (as proved in \cite[XVI 3.5.1]{MR3329769}), says that the transfer map
+\item Now we transfer this discussion along the $\mathbb{Q}_\ell$-realization: Absolute purity for $\ell$-adic sheaves, namely, the result of \cite[7.4]{MR3205601} using the fact that the hypothesis \cite[7.3]{MR3205601} holds (as proved in \cite[XVI 3.5.1]{MR3329769}), says that the exchange map

 associated to the pullback diagram